Last updated on August 25th, 2023.

 How does Google Analytics 4 work – Simplilearn

-Step 4: Learn some HTML and CSS
+Step 4: Learn technical SEO

-When starting doing SEO, you will sooner or later inspect the source code of websites.
+When doing SEO, you will sooner or later inspect the source code of websites.
 If you have proactively learnt some basic HTML and CSS, this will facilitate the learning process.

 Step 5: Get your hands dirty – do a basic SEO audit